 There are a lot of people confused about the vocal range and falsetto, mainly if it is part of the vocal range or not.
-If you made a couple of searches online on the topic at hand you are probably even more confused than before, lucky for you I will simplify it for you in the below article.
+If you made a couple of searches online on the topic at hand you are probably even more confused than before.

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com